pequet/cursor-project-boilerplate/memory-bank/project-journey.md

 * [Enter active quests and challenges here]

 *   **Example: Project A**
-    *   [ ] Q1: Test the boilerplate by creating a sample "hello-world" project from it to ensure it works as expected.
+    *   [ ] Q1: Test the boilerplate by creating a seed "hello-world" project from it to ensure it works as expected.
     *   [ ] Q2: Get feedback from another developer on the clarity of the documentation.
 *   **Example: Project B**
     *   [ ] Q1: Design a color palette that is both visually appealing and clear for color-blind users.